Y2PHEQ/PyBookScrapper/README.md

     <img src="https://raw.githubusercontent.com/sintxcs/PyBookScrapper/main/assets/PyBookScrapper.jpg" alt="Logo">
   </a>
   <p align="center">
     A Python module that can scrape the name and the year of a Facebook account.
-Friends and followers count using Facebook tokens.<b>
+Friends and followers count using Facebook tokens.
 </p>

 ## Terminal Installation